2021 Portuguese presidential election: Accomplishments

+Marcelo Rebelo de Sousa delivering his victory speech after being reelected.

-Marcelo Rebelo de Sousa won the third highest vote margin ever in presidential elections in Portugal since democracy was restored, only behind Mário Soares' 70.35 percent in 1991 and António Ramalho Eanes' 61.59 percent in 1976.
-He was also the first candidate ever to win the vote in all municipalities, and won in 3083 out of 3092 parishes of the country.
+Marcelo Rebelo de Sousa won the third highest vote margin ever in a presidential election in Portugal since democracy was restored, only behind Mário Soares' 70.35 percent in 1991 and António Ramalho Eanes' 61.59 percent in 1976.
+He was also the first candidate ever to win the vote in all municipalities, and win in 3083 out of 3092 parishes of the country.

-Ana Gomes became the most voted woman ever in presidential elections in Portugal, beating Marisa Matias' previous record of 10.12 percent in 2016, and the first to get second place.
+Ana Gomes became the most voted woman ever in a presidential election in Portugal, beating Marisa Matias' previous record of 10.12 percent in 2016, and the first to get second place.